-The company has also worked with more than 40 symphony orchestras including the Orchestre Philarmonique de Radio France, Rundfunk Simfonieorchester Berlin, the ORF Radio-Symphonieorchester Wien, the Orchestre National de Lille, the Toscana Symphony Orchestra, the Euskadi Symphony Orchestra, the Symphony Orchestra of Principado de Asturias, the Taipei Symphony Orchestra, the Wienner Kammerphilarmonie, the Tenerife Symphony Orchestra, the Bilbao Symphony Orchestra, the National Symphony Orchestra of Panamá, the Royal Philharmonic Orchestra of Galicia, the Philharmonic Orchestra of Malaga, the Bogota Philarmonic Orchestra or the Caracas Symphonic Orchestra.
+The company has also worked with more than 50 symphony orchestras including the Orchestre Philarmonique de Radio France, Rundfunk Simfonieorchester Berlin, the ORF Radio-Symphonieorchester Wien, the Orchestre National de Lille, the Orchestre Philharmonique Royal de Liège, the Tonkünstler Orchestre, the Toscana Symphony Orchestra, the Euskadi Symphony Orchestra, the Symphony Orchestra of Principado de Asturias, the Taipei Symphony Orchestra, the Wienner Kammerphilarmonie, the Bilbao Symphony Orchestra, the National Symphony Orchestra of Panamá, the Royal Philharmonic Orchestra of Galicia, the Philharmonic Orchestra of Malaga, the Bogota Philarmonic Orchestra, the Medellin Philharmonic Orchestra or the Caracas Symphonic Orchestra.

 In cinema, Per Poc has worked with the director Terry Gilliam on the film The Man Who Killed Don Quixote (2000).
 Part of this work can be seen in the documentary Lost in La Mancha.
 The last collaboration with cinema has been with Maite Carpio in her film Jesús of Nazareth, the man (2012).